 The reason why it’s been so successful is that no longer do you need to let your bets run.
 It could be for a number of reasons such as your happy with the profit on offer or simply your bet that you placed pre match doesn’t look as strong with the main striker out injured in the warm up.
 Either way, it’s safe to say that there have been as few successful innovations in the betting industry in recent years as cash out betting.

 Live streaming allows you to watch live sports direct from your bookmaker.
-The range of games will vary between each betting site, but you can often find a good number, especially on the bigger sites such as bet365 and Betfair.
+The range of games will vary between each betting site, but you can often find a good number, especially on the bigger sites such as Betfair.

 Generally what you will find is that the live streaming platforms are linked with the in-play betting section as well, meaning you can watch and bet at the same time.
 Some bookmakers have totally redesigned their live betting section to allow this function to work better and you can even access most platforms via your mobile to watch on the go.